 The collaborative relationship in early intervention and education programs between parents and professionals is essential.
-When a partnership begins to emerge, the assets of both parents eBook Chapter 21 • ... in the Early Intervention & Education Systems • 21-3 and professionals begin to synergize towards successful developmental and educational outcomes.
+When a partnership begins to emerge, the assets of both parents and professionals begin to synergize towards successful developmental and educational outcomes.
 Children do not develop effective literacy skills that are taught at school if parents do not join in the effort by teaching their child to read at home.

 It is a well-known fact in parent advocacy circles that parents must learn to become effective advocates to enable a child with special needs to get an appropriate education.
 When one family advocates for their child, it can help other children whose families may not be able to effectively advocate for their own child.
-A RESOURCE GUIDE FOR EARLY HEARING DETECTION & INTERVENTION